justinjiajia/cloud_security/labs/lab_2.md

 12. Open a new web browser tab, paste the Public DNS value or the Public IPv4 address value and press Enter.
-You should see a web page displaying the AWS logo and instance meta-data values.
+You should see a test page displaying the AWS logo and your instance's metadata.
+    **Keep this tab open for later steps.**

 <img width="1159" height="412" alt="image" src="https://github.com/user-attachments/assets/4e4e4d4e-23df-475b-9ee6-548c7d408f36" />